Eldon-498/zeraki-sales-agent-dashboard/README.md

 Reusable components for bar charts and pie charts are used for better maintainability and consistency.

 ## Module Organization:
-The store, selectors, reducers, actions, and effects for each module are organized in separate folders.
-Services are also grouped into a dedicated folder.
+Module components are grouped in the component folder. services are gropued in one folder
+The store's actions, reducers, selectors and effect are in one folder for all module ations.

 ## Shared Components:
 A shared components folder contains reusable components like snack bars, pie charts, bar charts, button, tabble and modal component.